SpLouk/splouk.github.io/_posts/2025-10-08-book-review-devil-take-the-hindmost.md

 og_image: /assets/images/book-review-devil-take-the-hindmost/Nasdaq-1994-2004.png
 ---

-> “Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only recover their senses slowly, one by one.”
+> Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only recover their senses slowly, one by one.

 ― Charles MacKay, Extraordinary Popular Delusions and the Madness of Crowds (1841)